 If you follow my blog, you would know that I was a finalist in the Commercial Exterior category with my Warringah Creative Space project.
 Unfortunately I didn’t win (not that I was expecting to).
 Craig Tan Architects won this category with their Brompton Pavilion.
 Judges comments included the Brompton Pavilion created a dynamic display of colour within a sparse landscape.
 The 3D outer framing provided a sneak preview of vibrant colour.
 The structure balanced external, internal and in-between spaces through thoughtful use of colour.
 The palette combines both muted and bright shades highlighting the unusual structural aspects, including bright oranges and reds in Dulux Circus and Red Clown.

 Congratulations to all the category winners and Highly Commended, it’s certainly a colourful read.

-If you would like assistance choosing colours for your home, contact us for a consultation.
+If you would like assistance choosing colours for you project, contact us for a consulation.